Luke Bryan: 2015–2018: Kill the Lights and What Makes You Country

 On November 11, 2014, it was confirmed that Bryan had begun writing and recording songs for his upcoming fifth studio album.
 His last Spring Break album, Spring Break...Checkin' Out, was released on March 10, 2015.
 It includes the six songs from the previous year's EP and five original new songs.

 On May 19, 2015, Bryan released his first single from his fifth studio album, Kill the Lights, "Kick the Dust Up", which peaked at number one on the Country Airplay chart.
 He co-wrote over half of the songs on this album.
-This album provides not only his country flare, but also has tracks that include a disco type beat along with the songs of romance.
+This album provides not only his country flair, but also has tracks that include a disco-type beat along with the songs of romance.
 The album's second single, "Strip It Down", was released to country radio on August 4, 2015.
 The album was released on August 7.
 Kill the Lights sold 345,000 total copies its first week and beat out Dr. Dre's Compton to debut at number one on the Billboard 200 chart.
 "Strip It Down" went number one in October 2015, making fourteen cumulative number ones.
 The album's third single, "Home Alone Tonight", released to country radio on November 23, 2015.
 The song also became his fifteenth song to reach number one.
-The album's fourth single, "Huntin', Fishin' and Lovin' Every Day", released to country radio on March 14, 2016.
+The album's fourth single, "Huntin', Fishin' and Lovin' Every Day", was released to country radio on March 14, 2016.
 All six of the singles released from Bryan's Kill the Lights album reached number one on the Billboard Country Airplay chart, making Bryan the first artist in the 27-year history of the chart to achieve six number one singles from one album.

 It was announced that Bryan would perform at halftime of the 2015 Thanksgiving match-up between the Dallas Cowboys and Carolina Panthers.
 In 2016, Bryan was selected as one of 30 artists to perform on "Forever Country", a mash-up track of "Take Me Home, Country Roads", "On the Road Again" and "I Will Always Love You" which celebrates 50 years of the CMA Awards.
 On February 5, 2017, Bryan performed the National Anthem at Super Bowl LI at NRG Stadium in Houston, TX.
 In September 2017, Bryan was announced as a judge for the revival of American Idol on ABC.

 Bryan released "Light It Up" in mid-2017.
-It served as the lead-off single to his sixth album, What Makes You Country, which was released on December 8, 2017.
+It served as the lead single to his sixth album, What Makes You Country, which was released on December 8, 2017.
 "Most People Are Good" and "Sunrise, Sunburn, Sunset" were released as the album's second and third singles, respectively.
-The album's fourth single, the album's title track, released to country radio on October 22, 2018.
+The album's fourth single, the album's title track, was released to country radio on October 22, 2018.

-When American Idol returned for another season on ABC, Bryan returned along with Katy Perry and Lionel Richie as judges.